 Photographing your kids amongst pumpkins as well as picking your own pumpkins have become so popular in recent years that people are willing to travel some distance to find them.
 Here is a list of places we have found so far that you can visit in 2017.
 What I have discovered is there’s a great degree of variety – some places may simply be shops, others are traditional pick your farms, some pumpkins can literally be picked, others it’s a case of ‘choosing’ rather than ‘picking’ your pumpkin, some may be wholesalers of pumpkins, and some places may be more of a day out which incorporates pick your own – so charges will vary greatly.
 Do check opening times and pumpkin availability before travelling.
 I’m sure there are loads more places. – these are just the highlights and feature some excellent blogger reviews from last year so you can read about what they’re like.
 If you know of others do email me your information and pictures to email@example.com or message me through facebook.
+EDIT – Please note, if you’re reading this article towards the end of October 2017 it’s likely that many of the places featured may have sold out of pumpkins so please do not visit before checking availability.

 If you’re looking for things to do with the kids in and around Milton Keynes do check out my Ultimate guide to Halloween events 2017 blog post.

 Farmer Paul’s Pumpkins – Bear in mind this is ‘Pick your own’ from the farm barn rather than from the farm field.
 It’s apparently because it prolongs the pumpkins’ life so they store better and don’t go rotten which is a big problem with lots of pick your own farms.
 They also need to clear the field to get it ploughed ready for next crop.
 Range from 50p for tiny ones to £8 for monster ones.
 Happy for you to take photos and they’re creating a special display.
 Pumpkins may be available from the second week of October but the date is still TBC.
 Weedon Hill Farm off the Buckingham Road, HP22 4DP, just outside of the town of Aylesbury.
 Cash only.
 Lots of parking apparently.
+EDIT – NOW CLOSED.

 Pumpkin farm, Chesham – Choose your own pumpkin but not from the field, they’re in a retail area.
 Apparently many people do take pictures of their kids with the pumpkins and they have straw bales surrounded with pumpkins which people tend to sit on for photo purposes.
 They have giant pumpkins and other varieties like crown prince, Queensland blue and onion squash, plus teeny munchkin pumpkins and decorative gourds.Christmas Tree Farm, Amersham Road, Chesham.
 HP5 1NE.